zachjs/sv2v/test/relong/README.md

    Though some tools allow for stray semicolons, `iverilog` does not.
 2. `array.v` previously had a custom implementation of `$clog2`, which was removed.
-3. `cache_request.sv` was modified to include a plain decimal literal to ensure coverage beyond the unbased-unsized literals.
+3. `cache_request.sv` was modified to include a plain decimal literal to provide coverage beyond the unbased-unsized literals.
 4. The `cache_request2` test is omitted.
 It was only an example for debugging a VCS-specific issue encountered with `cache_request`.